 Now that the efforts made by the Christian for his conversion are being recompensed with the honour of approaching the holy banquet clothed in the nuptial garment, there is another consideration that forces itself upon our attention from the reading of to-day's Gospel. was during the breaking of the bread that the eyes of the two disciples were opened to recognize their Master.
 The sacred Food which we receive, and whose whole virtue comes from the word of Christ, gives light to our souls, and enables them to see what before was hidden.
-Yes. this is the effect produced in us by the divine mystery of our Pasch, provided we be of the number of those who are thus described by the pious author of the Imitation of Christ: 'They truly know their Lord in the breaking of bread, whose heart burneth so mightily within them from Jesus' walking with them.'8 Let us, therefore, give ourselves unreservedly to our risen Jesus.
+Yes, this is the effect produced in us by the divine mystery of our Pasch, provided we be of the number of those who are thus described by the pious author of the Imitation of Christ: 'They truly know their Lord in the breaking of bread, whose heart burneth so mightily within them from Jesus' walking with them.'s Let us, therefore, give ourselves unreservedly to our risen Jesus.
 We belong to him now more than ever, not only because of his having died, but also for his having risen for us.
 Let us imitate the disciples of Emmaus, and, like them, become faithful, joyful, and eager to show forth by our conduct that 'newness of life' of which the Apostle speaks,4 and which alone befits us, seeing that Christ has so loved us as to wish his own Resurrection to be ours also.

 The reason for the choice of this Gospel for to-day is that the Station is held in the basilica of St Peter.
-St Luke here tells us that the two disciples found the Apostles already made cognizant of the Resurrection of their Master: He hath, said they, appeared to Simon!
-We spoke vesterday of the favour thus shown to the prince of the Apostles, which the Roman Church so justly commemorates in to-day's Office.
+St Luke here tells us that the two disciples found the Apostles already made cognizant of the Resurrection of

 1 St Matt. x 24.
-8 Book iv, ch. xiv.
+Book iv, ch. xiv.

 Rom. viii 18.

-Rom. vi 4.
+4 Rom. vi 4.